 Myerberg was the creator and editor of Endowment Review, a national quarterly endowment newsletter and a regular contributor to its columns.
 He was also the creator and editor of the professional newsletters Tax Planning Tips for Professional Advisors and Estate & Tax Planning With Charitable Gifts, published quarterly for lawyers, accountants, financial planners, bank trust officers and not-for-profit executives, dealing with the legal, tax and practical aspects of charitable giving.

 Myerberg has served as a resource to The New York Times, The Wall Street Journal, and NBC Dateline on the legal and tax aspects of charitable giving.
 He was formerly a member of the Editorial Advisory Committee of The Journal of Gift Planning.
-He is a regular presenter for Consumer Reports magazine and Consumers Union at programs for consumers throughout the country on tax and financial planning strategies using charitable techniques.
+He has been a regular presenter for Consumer Reports magazine and Consumers Union at programs for consumers throughout the country on tax and financial planning strategies using charitable techniques.